FreeWebStyler/lara.vel/readme.md

 At this time I'm work over comments.
 Current status about 50%.

+P.S.
+Don't be very carp it's my first real project at GitHub and Laravel.

 ### Official Documentation

 Documentation not presented at this time cause project not finished yet.